andrewha/pystatsfin2024/README.md

 https://www.coursera.org/learn/python-statistics-financial-analysis

 These labs are super basic, but still are a good refresher on the topic.
-Note that these labs are not graded and even having the solutions will not count toward passing the course.
+Note that these labs are not graded and thus do not count toward passing the course.

 The course agenda is as follows: